andrewwoods1/andrewwoods1.github.io/_posts/2017-10-02-Can-we-predict-future-xG-using-the-gamma-distribution.md

 **The Model**

 One point of note is that xG data is significantly different in nature to goals scored.
-Obviously, goals scored must take an integer value, while xG can take any value on the real line.
-This make the Poisson regression approach unworkable.
+Obviously, goals scored must take an integer value, while xG can take any (positive) value on the real line.
+This makes the Poisson regression approach unworkable.

 As it turns out, xG data roughly follows a Gamma distribution (below), and this ties in nicely with the fact that a Gamma prior is used in Bayesian inference for Poisson data.
 For this reason, a Gamma regression model was used.